sunilkurthakoti/simple_aws_project/README.md

-# Hosting an Website on AWS S3, Cloudfront and code Pipeline
+# Hosting an Website using AWS S3, Cloudfront and code Pipeline

 Hosting a website using Amazon S3, CloudFront, and CodePipeline is a streamlined and efficient way to deliver a highly available and scalable web application.
 This setup leverages the services provided by Amazon Web Services (AWS) to ensure a reliable and performant web hosting environment.